aws-cloudformation/cloudformation-cli/README.md

 pre-commit install
 ```

-If you're creating a resource type, you will also need to install a language plugin, such as [the Java language plugin](https://github.com/aws-cloudformation/cloudformation-cli-java-plugin), also via `pip install`.
+If you're creating a resource or hook type, you will also need to install a language plugin, such as [the Java language plugin](https://github.com/aws-cloudformation/cloudformation-cli-java-plugin), also via `pip install`.
 For example, assuming the plugin is checked out in the same parent directory as this repository:

 ```bash
 pip install -e ../cloudformation-cli-java-plugin